mortazavilab/cerberus/docs/html/_sources/tutorials.rst.txt

 .. _transcriptome_annot:

-After generating an h5 cerberus reference of TSSs, ICs, and TESs, you can now annotate any transcriptome in GTF format using the features present in your cerberus reference; generating **isoform triplets** for each transcript in your transcriptome.
-Multiple transcriptomes can be annotated using the same cerberus reference.
-You can then use this mapping to add the cerberus isoform triplets to preexisting GTF files and abundance matrices.
+After generating an h5 Cerverys reference of TSSs, ICs, and TESs, you can now annotate any transcriptome in GTF format using the features present in your Cerberus reference; generating **transcript triplets** for each transcript in your transcriptome.
+Multiple transcriptomes can be annotated using the same Cerberus reference.
+You can then use this mapping to add the Cerberus transcript triplets to preexisting GTF files and abundance matrices.

 .. image:: cerberus_pipeline_annotate_transcriptome.png
    :width: 800

-Assigning isoform triplets to a transcriptome
+Assigning transcript triplets to a transcriptome
 ---------------------------------------------
 .. _annot_t:

 .. mdinclude:: annot_t.md

-Update counts matrix with cerberus IDs
+Update counts matrix with Cerberus IDs
 --------------------------------------

 .. _replace_ab:

 .. mdinclude:: replace_ab.md

-Update GTF with cerberus IDs
+Update GTF with Cerberus IDs
 --------------------------------------

 .. _replace_gtf: